Mobile Food & Beverage Ordering – What You Need to Know

 While I’m obviously glad that my Dole Whip isn’t sitting there melting, there are some dream features we wish Disney would implement to improve the process.
 Here are some of the things we’d love to see to improve the service.

 - Limit the number of orders per arrival window by lowering capacity.
 While we noted and have seen Disney letting Arrival Windows fill up to a certain capacity, that capacity needs to be further capped.
-We know it’s a hard decision for Disney with either option seeming to not be a good option–have angry guests because there are no time slots left, or have angry guests because they wait a long time to get their food.
+We know it’s a hard decision for Disney, with either option seeming to not be a good option–have angry guests because there are no time slots left or have angry guests because they wait a long time to get their food.
 However, something needs to be done.
-If the kitchens can’t handle all of the orders in a particular time period, then they need to reduce the overall number of orders.
+If the kitchens can’t handle all of the orders in a particular period, then they need to reduce the number of orders.
 Again, this wasn’t a problem when you could see how many people were in line ahead of you.
-If lines were really long at noon you could find a snack and wait.
+If lines were really long at noon, you could find a snack and wait.
 Guests naturally helped control the flow of orders at any given time by passing by and waiting.
 Not so anymore.

 We used to love Mobile Order and happily encouraged guests to use the service.
 It really is hit or miss now.
 Sometimes you get your food fast, and sometimes you’ll wait a long time for it to be ready.
 While we still use it (because we have to), we now wait to see if the restaurant has a regular line where we can order in person.
 If they offer it, we use it, because it is often faster than using Mobile Order.
 We want to love the service again and hope that Disney will work on it.
-Dining has become one of the biggest negatives to a Walt Disney World vacation and it shouldn’t be.
-We hope that we’ve given you the information you need and the proper expectations for when you need to use the service on your next vacation.
+Dining has become one of the biggest negatives to a Walt Disney World vacation, and it shouldn’t be.
+We hope we’ve given you the information you need and the proper expectations for when to use the service on your next vacation.